 Issues we handle

-Our attorneys represent federal employees, federal contractors, military personnel, and private sector employees nationwide and abroad in all stages of the security clearance process:
+Our security clearance lawyers represent federal employees, government contractors, military personnel, and private sector employees nationwide and abroad in all stages of the security clearance process.

 - Guidance and counseling in completing security clearance forms (e.g., e-QIP, SF-85P, SF-86)